m-daniela/chat-app/Notes/work.md

 - keyed hashing functions (hashing func with secret keys) => message auth codes (MAC) and pseudorandom func (PRF)

-MACs (Message authentication codes) are authentication tags created from the message and the secret key and protect the authenticity and integrity of the message.
-They use symmetric schemes, so the secret key must be known by both participants because it is also used to verify the MAC and to confirm that a message was not modified in transit.
+MACs (Message authentication codes) are authentication tags created from the message and the secret key and they protect the authenticity and integrity of the message.
+They use symmetric schemes and the key is also used to verify the MAC and to confirm that a message was not modified in transit.

-They are usually combined with a cipher and, in this way, the message's integrity, authenticity and confidentiality is kept.
+They are usually combined with a cipher and, in this way, the message's integrity, authenticity and confidentiality hold.

+MACs are secure when the attacker cannot forge a tag - creating it for a message when they don't know the key.

+---

 **Attacks**